NativeScript/plugins/packages/biometrics/README.md

 ### Detect change in enrolled fingerprints (iOS)

-For iOS 9+ you can check if there is a change in enrolled fingerprints since the last time you checked it.
+For iOS 9+ you can check if enrolled fingerprints have changed since the last time you checked it.
 It's recommended you add this check to counter hacker attacks on your app.
 For more details, see [this article](https://www.linkedin.com/pulse/fingerprint-trojan-per-thorsheim/).

-To check if there is a change in enrolled fingerprints, call the `didBiometricDatabaseChange()` method.
+To check if enrolled fingerprints have changed, call the `didBiometricDatabaseChange()` method.
 If it returns `true`, you probably want to re-authenticate your user before accepting valid fingerprints again.

 ```typescript